diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

 - 2025\.
+"Rebuilding the Library of Al3xandr!a: Latin Post-OCR Correction as a Philological Task," TK.
+September 24. [[abstract]](../alexandria){:.cv-link}
+- 2025\.
 "Neo-Latin as a Pragmatic Source of Language Model Training Data," International Association for Neo-Latin Studies Congress (IANLS2025).
 Aix-en-Provence, France.
 July 16.
 - 2024\.
 "The Collocations You *Really* Need to Know," Classical Association of the Atlantic States Annual Meeting (CAAS2024).
 New Brunswick, NJ.
 October 18. [[abstract]](../collocations){:.cv-link}
 - 2024\.
 "Latin in an Environment of Infinite Extensive Reading," Classical Association of New England Annual Meeting (CANE2024).
 Durham, NH.
 March 22. [[abstract]](../infinite){:.cv-link}